xmtp/xmtp-dot-org/docs/tutorials/token-gated-group-chat.md

 </div>

+#### CLI

+For ETH Denver, we've introduced a CLI tool, built using the [libxmtp GitHub repository](https://github.com/xmtp/libxmtp) repository, to enable the swift creation and management of token-gated group chats.
+This tool eliminates the need for full SDK changes.
+We don't have those changes yet since the Alpha was released this week.

+For details on starting with the CLI for token-gated group chats, visit the [Libxmtp CLI section](https://github.com/xmtp/libxmtp/tree/main/examples/cli).
+For a hands-on example and to see the CLI tool in action, visit [Groups Node.js Client Replit](https://replit.com/@neekolas/Groups-Nodejs-Client%23src/index.ts).

+#### Getting started

 Our server is going to be using the CLI for managing group chats connected to libxmtp. `Client.ts` generates a `groupClient` with an interface for interacting with groups:

 ```jsx